PortableApps64/PortableApps-ForMacOS64/README.md

  Functionalities/Abilities, like<b>:</b> Element+Text Coloring, Positioning, Width/Margin/<br/>
  /Padding/Height/etc Controlling, etc,etc<b>.</b><br/>
  We/Devs/Users also need basic PHP or markdown-based-Template support, to repeat or<br/>
- include common paragraphs/sections/template/data in other files, or else we have to<br/>
+ include common paragraphs/sections/template/data in other files, Or else we have to<br/>
  repeat the task of editing all files just for a simple/tiny change.<br/> For This README&#46;md Page, Few Txt/inl/Blk/etc Element’s Style(Look/Appearance/etc)<br/>
  OverRiding CSS Rules Are Defined Below<b>:</b></dd></dl>